Sylvester (singer): Personal life

 Sylvester has been described as having a "flamboyant and colourful" public persona, wearing both male and female gendered clothes as part of his attire, with his biographer Joshua Gamson opining that for Sylvester, "gender was an everyday choice".
 Sylvester described his public persona as "an extension of me, the real me".

 Sylvester's friend and publicist Sharon Davis described him as "a quiet, often thoughtful, caring guy, who put others before himself, and was generous to a fault, having little regard for money.
 His policy was you only live once, so enjoy!"
 She also noted that he could be "unpredictable", being "stubborn as a mule" and "always speak[ing] his mind".

 Sylvester was considered to be a prima donna by members of the Hot Band and could be temperamental and difficult with those with whom he worked.
 He found it difficult saving the money that he earned, instead spending it as soon as he obtained it, both on himself and on his lovers, friends, and family.

 Sylvester was openly gay, with Gamson noting that he tended to enter into relationships with men who were "white, self-doubting and effeminate".
 In 1978, he entered into a relationship with a young white model named John Maley; Sylvester later devoted the song "Can't Forget the Love" from his Too Hot to Sleep album to his young lover.
 Maley ended the relationship to move to Los Angeles, later recollecting that Sylvester "was a lovely man, and I owe him a lot".
-In 1981, Sylvester entered into a relationship with a slim brunette from Deep River, Connecticut named Michael Rayner, but unlike his predecessors, he did not move into Sylvester's house.
+In 1981, Sylvester entered into a relationship with a slim brunette from Deep River, Connecticut, named Michael Rayner, but unlike his predecessors, he did not move into Sylvester's house.
 Their partnership ended when Rayner admitted that he had not fallen completely in love with Sylvester.
 Sylvester's next major relationship was with Tom Daniels, a hairdresser whom he met in 1982, but their romance ended after six months when Daniels discovered that Sylvester had been having sex with other men while on tour.
-The singer's final partner, the architect Rick Cranmer, was a six-foot two blonde, and the duo moved into a house together in the hills.
+The singer's final partner, the architect Rick Cranmer, was a six-foot two blond, and the duo moved into a house together in the hills.
 Cranmer died of AIDS-related complications in 1987, the year before Sylvester succumbed to the virus.